EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 - the `DTR_N/SLEEP_RQ/DIO8` pin,
 - and the SIM card's cellular access point name (APN).

+Pins that do not apply should be set as -1.
+A helpful table detailing the pins to use with the EnviroDIY Mayfly is available on the [Modem Notes](@ref page_modem_notes) page.

 @note  The u-blox based Digi XBee's (3G global and LTE-M global) may be more stable used in bypass mode (below).
 The Telit based Digi XBees (LTE Cat1 both Verizon and AT&T) can only use this mode.

 [//]: # ( @menusnip{digi_xbee_cellular_transparent} )

 Depending on your cellular carrier, it is best to select the proper carrier profile and network.
 Setting these helps the modem to connect to network faster.
 This is shows in the [XBee Cellular Carrier](https://envirodiy.github.io/ModularSensors/menu_a_la_carte_8ino-example.html#enu_walk_setup_xbeec_carrier) chunk of the setup function.